-How to control cutworm using organic and least-toxic methods.
+How to identify and effectively control cutworms using proven, organic and least-toxic methods.

 Note: Pest populations vary greatly from year to year.
 When numerous, cutworms can destroy up to 75% of a crop.